engageub/InternetIncome/README.md

 ```
 sudo journalctl -u docker.service --no-pager | less
 ```
+If the issue is related to DNS queries and you are using proxies, then please please use [test](https://github.com/engageub/InternetIncome/tree/test) branch with DNS over HTTPS enabled.

 ### 🤔 Why is the Mysterium node not working❓
 If you are using a proxy instead of a direct connection, you may see the node online but no earnings.
 There is an ongoing issue here https://github.com/xjasonlyu/tun2socks/issues/262.